go-delve/delve/Documentation/usage/dlv_dap.md

 ### Options

 ```
-      --foreground   Place process in the foreground and forward signals
+      --foreground   Place process in the foreground and forward signals (default true)
 ```

 ### Options inherited from parent commands